CE Client Policies

 • Number of stored backup copies: This policy also refers to databases stored outside Password Depot Enterprise Server (if this option is enabled in general).
 Those backup copies will then be saved to a user's local system.
 Administrators can define a maximum number of backup copies to be stored.

-• Open last used password file at program start: If this policy is activated, by default the last used database is launched upon the client's next program start.
+• Open last used database at program start: If this policy is activated, by default the last used database is launched upon the client's next program start.

-• Show passwords in the list view: You can define, if the client's main view should include the "Password" column.
+• Show passwords in the list view: Select whether the client's main view should include the "Password" column.
 However, please note that passwords are never displayed in plain text.
-Therefore the main view shows small stars only.
+Therefore the main view only displays asterisks.

 • Store list of recent databases: This policy also refers to databases stored outside Password Depot Enterprise Server (if this option is enabled in general).
-If activated, clients can go to the Database Manager → Recent Files and easily open databases they just recently worked with.
+If activated, clients can go to Home → Recent and easily open databases they just recently worked with.

-HINT: If you have any questions about the client security policies or server configuration in general, please email us at [email protected] and we will be happy to help!
+HINT: If you have any questions about the client security policies or server configuration in general, please contact us at info@password-depot.de and we will be happy to help!